keboola/connection-docs/components/extractors/database/postgresql/index.md

     - `Bytes`: represents binary data as a byte array.
 - **Snapshot Fetch Size**: During a snapshot, the connector reads table content in batches of rows.
 This property specifies the maximum number of rows in a batch.
 The default value is `10240`.
-- **Snapshot parallelism**: Specifies the number of threads that the connector uses when performing an initial snapshot.
-  To enable parallel initial snapshots, set the property to a value greater than 1.
-In a parallel initial snapshot, the connector processes multiple tables concurrently.
-Note that setting up high values may lead to OOM errors.
-Change the default value at your own risk.

 #### Heartbeat